DigitalQatalyst/MZN-E-hub-Storefront/docs/AUTHENTICATION.md

 4. On successful authentication, fetches posts
 5. Displays posts in the community feed

-### Manual Authentication (Testing)
-1. Click the "Login" button (visible when not authenticated)
-2. System attempts authentication
-3. Status indicator updates based on result

 ### Authentication Status Indicator
 - **Red**: Not authenticated or authentication failed